GrantMeStrength/KIM1/README.md

-## Audio - June 15, 2021
+## PAL-1 - Audio - June 15, 2021

 In the audio folder you'll find some programs saved from the PAL-1.
 These can be particularly useful when setting up the PAL-1 cassette interface - especially Vu-Tape.wav.
 Refer to the [instructions for the PAL-1 Cassette interface](http://pal.aibs.ws/assets/Cassette_expansion_manual.pdf) for more details.

-## Serial Status
+##  PAL-1 - Serial Status Utility program

-When debugging, it can be useful to have a log of the executed instructions and state of the registers.
+*When debugging 6502 code written on the PAL-1, it can be useful to have a log of the executed instructions and state of the registers displayed somewhere.
+I wrote some code that displays this information over the serial port, placing it in a memory location that should keep it out of the way, and only requires using a different value for the vector you need to enter at the start of every programming session.*

 This code can be placed in a new ROM image, and by changing the regular NMI vector at $17FA/$17FB to point at it, it will be called every single-stepped instruction.
 It uses monitor code to send the register status to the serial port.